UnumID/react-web-sdk/README.md

 By default, the Web SDK will create a PresentationRequest as soon as it is rendered, and will periodically regenerate the PresentationRequest (to ensure that it does not expire) until the user shares data or declines the request, or the widget is unmounted.
 You can use different combinations of props (see below) to choose how much control over PresentationRequest creation you want to have.

 ### Displaying deeplinks
+PresentationRequests are shared to an Unum ID-powered mobile app a user's device via deep links.
+The Web SDK determines how it displays them based on the browser's userAgent.

+#### Button
+On mobile browsers, the Web SDK will default to displaying the deep link as a button, which can be tapped to open the deeplink in the mobile app.

 #### QR Code
-On larger screens such as a desktop monitor or laptop, the Web SDK will default to displaying deeplinks as a QR code to be scanned by a mobile device with your mobile app powered by the Holder SDK.
+On non-mobile browsers, the Web SDK will default to displaying the deep link as a QR code that users can scan with their mobile device.

-#### Button
-On mobile devices, the Web SDK will default to displaying deeplinks as a button, which can be tapped to open the deeplink in your mobile app.

 #### Fallback options
 In some situations, neither a QR code nor a button is convenient.
-The Web SDK offers the following fallback options for sending the deeplink to your mobile app
+The Web SDK offers the following fallback options for sending the deep link to the user's device.

+**push notification** (coming soon): sends a push notification to the user's device.
+The user must have push notifications enabled for an Unum ID-powered mobile app in order to use this option.

+**sms**: Sends the user an sms containing the deeplink, which they can open on their device.
+You must provide the user's mobile phone number in order to use this option.

 **email**: Sends the user an email containing the deeplink, which they can open on their device.
-The user's email address is required in order to use this option.
+You must providetThe user's email address in order to use this option.

-**sms**: Sends the user an sms containing the deeplink, which they can open on their device.
-The user's mobile phone number is required in order to use this option.

-**push notification** (coming soon): sends a push notification to the user's device.
-The user must have push notifications enabled for your mobile app in order to use this option

 **login**: If your client application doesn't have the information required to use the desired fallback options, we can redirect them to your existing login page.